nexus-devs/wow-classic-items/README.md

 const Items = require('wow-classic-items')
 const items = new Items(options)
 ```
-`items` is functionally identical to an array an can be used as such:
+`items` is functionally identical to an array and can be used as such:
 ```js
 items[0] // Returns first item
 items.filter((i) => i.class === 'Weapon')